noPerfection/service/README.md

 The proxies that operate on a request before it's passed to a service.
 And extensions extending service possibility or do some side works.

-**One of the aims of SDS framework is to write self-orchestrating applications.**
+**One of the aims of noPerfection framework is to write self-orchestrating applications.**

-In the SDS framework, the services are organized in a parent-child relationship.
+In the noPerfection framework, the services are organized in a parent-child relationship.
 The independent service acts as a root node.
 The auxiliary services counted as the child nodes.